 What is the minimum share of sustainable investments with an environmental objective that are not aligned with the EU Taxonomy?
-The Fund does not make sustainable investments as defined in SFDR.
+The Fund has not assessed whether the securities in which it invests satisfy the definition of sustainable investment under SFDR.